acmdas/das_fieldstones/morefieldstones2018.md

 ## Gospel Demands
 Sun, 28 Jan 2018

-&ldquo;If the gospel demands that we renounce this world . . . , then the simple thing to do is: do it&rdquo;&mdash;SÃ¸ren Kierkegaard, <em>Journals</em>
+&ldquo;If the gospel demands that we renounce this world . . . , then the simple thing to do is: do it&rdquo;&mdash;SÃ¸ren Kierkegaard, *Journals*

 ## Instructions For Wayfarers
 Tue, 30 Jan 2018